momori256/momori.dev/blog/building-a-lisp-like-language-from-scratch-in-rust.md

 }
 ```

-You might notice this, but actually tokinizing lp is simple because it is almost tokenized from the start!
-Each token is separeted by whitespace except for `(` and `)`.
-Thus, add a whitespace to the parentathes and split:
+Tokenizing lp is simple because it is almost tokenized from the start!
+Each token is separated by whitespace except for `(` and `)`.
+To achieve tokenization, add whitespace to the parenthesis and split the expression:

 ```rs
 pub fn tokenize(expr: &str) -> Result<Vec<Token>, LpErr> {